Sir Thomas White, 2nd Baronet: Army career

+White's first military commission was as an Ensign in the 3rd (Retford) Regiment, Nottinghamshire Local Militia, commanded by his father.
 Having served with the 16th Lancers after leaving school, the Regiment was due to depart for India on campaign.
 However, due to his age, his guardians refused to allow him to go with his regiment and arranged for a transfer to the 3rd Light Dragoons.

-When White was in the 3rd Light Dragoons, H.R.H.
-Duke of York, who was at that time the commander-in-chief, came to inspect the regiment at Brighton, while it was on its Sunday church parade.
+When White was in the 3rd Light Dragoons, the Duke of York, who was at that time the Commander-in-Chief, came to inspect the regiment at Brighton, while it was on its Sunday church parade.
 Instead of, as is usual, walking behind the line of officers and inspecting the men, the Duke walked in front of the officers and stopped when opposite White.
 "Your name," he said, "is Sir Thomas Woollaston White?"
 He acknowledged that this was correct.
 "Your father raised, armed, and clothed a regiment of volunteers at his own expense?"
 White replied that this was the case and his Royal Highness answered, "A very noble deed, a very noble deed.
 Attend my levee, Sir."

 However, White did not attend the Duke's levee, and some time later his colonel received a letter from Sir Herbert Taylor, the Duke’s military secretary, ordering White's attendance.
 Upon his arrival, Taylor asked White why he had neglected His Royal Highness’ request, telling him he was wrong.
 He added, "Do you know that I am authorised by H.R.H. to offer you a lieutenancy without purchase?”
 White thanked him, but declined the offer, as there was no vacancy in his regiment, and he did not wish to leave it.
 The military secretary then said, "If at any future time I can be of service to you in any way, make your wishes known, and they shall be attended to."

 White retired from the 3rd Light Dragoons upon his first marriage, on half-pay.